drshahizan/BDM/exercise/mcq/mcq1.md

 ## Instructions
 - Please use the [MCQ template](temp_mcq.md).
-- Please answer the following case study question to assess your knowledge in UML.
+- Please answer the following Multiple Choice Questions.
 You are required to submit your answer file in the submission folder.
 Within the [`submission`](../submission/) folder, create a folder with your GitHub ID.
 Name the file as `mcq1.md`.
 - [Answer](https://github.com/drshahizan/)

 ### Folder structure